Should I Tell My Kids I Smoke Cannabis?

 Take a Botanical Approach

-Point out that there is a time and a place to enjoy cannabis.
-For instance, driving while experiencing the effects of cannabis is dangerous and illegal.
-Try introducing scenarios when cannabis could be offered socially, and discuss with your child whether or not it is a responsible situation for enjoying the drug.
+Much like the consumption of alcohol, it can be helpful to point out that there is a time and a place to enjoy cannabis.
+For instance, driving while experiencing the effects of cannabis is dangerous and illegal based on marijuana laws.
+Try introducing scenarios when cannabis could be offered socially and discuss with your child whether or not it is a responsible situation for enjoying the drug.
+It is also important to speak with them on the effects of smoking on the teenage brain, such as poorer cognitive and emotional outcomes in adulthood, to prevent usage before the legal age of 21.

 Overdosing on cannabis can be disorienting and uncomfortable, but it is not life-threatening.
-Instill the importance of starting with smaller doses and proceeding with caution, and discourage your children from using cannabis until they are of legal age.
-People have different individual reactions to different cultivars, and parents should encourage legal use and habits if and when their children are ready to try cannabis.
+Instill the importance of starting with smaller doses and proceeding with caution, while also discouraging your children from using cannabis until they are of legal age.
+People have different individual reactions to specific cultivars, and parents should encourage legal cannabis use and habits if and when their children are ready.
+It is also important to state that those who become pregnant should refrain from smoking cannabis.
+Moms who smoke while pregnant may give birth to babies who experience “withdrawal syndrome” associated with irritability as well as long term effects on their brain development and overall mental health.

-Connect with Your Kids by Relating Cannabis Experiences
+Connect with Your Kids by Sharing How You Experience Cannabis

 If you are a parent considering cannabis for relaxation, recreation, or to help reduce the symptoms of postpartum conditions, the highest quality products ensure the best experience.
 No two cannabis users have the same experience with cultivars, so it is crucial to learn as much as you can about high quality cannabis to help you find your ideal cannabis cultivar.
 Become a Happy Valley Insider for exclusive deals and updates, and be sure to download the Happy Valley Insider App for even more tools to assist you with your experience.